camunda/camunda-docs-manual/content/installation/full/was/manual.md

 {{< img src="work-manager.png" title="Work Manager" >}}

-# Install Required Components
+# Required Components

-The following steps are required to deploy the Camunda BPM platform on an IBM WebSphere server.
+The following steps are required to deploy the Camunda BPM platform.

-## Install the Camunda BPM Platform Shared Libraries
+## Camunda Shared Libraries

 The shared libraries include the Camunda engine and some utility JARs.
 The shared libraries must be visible to both the Camunda BPM platform as well as all process applications.